smithy-lang/smithy-rs/design/src/docs/anatomy.md

 }
 ```

-The `RouterService` is the final piece necessary to form a functioning composition - they are used to aggregate together HTTP services into a single HTTP service which can be presented to the customer.
+The `RouterService` is the final piece necessary to form a functioning composition - it is used to aggregate together the HTTP services, created via the upgrade procedure, into a single HTTP service which can be presented to the customer.

 ![RouterService](imgs/router.png)